payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/cb-subscription-integration-seamless/cb-subscriptions-integration-non-seamless.md

 ### Step 1: Payment Consent Transaction using PayU Hosted Checkout

-For detailed information about the Payment Consent Transaction using PayU Hosted Checkout, refer to [Payment Consent Transaction using PayU Hosted Checkout](ref:payment-consent-transaction-payu-hosted).

 <Callout icon="📘" theme="info">
   **Note**: For Cross-Border Payments, the UDF parameters (udf1, udf2, udf3, udf4, and udf5) have specific requirements as described in the Request parameters table below.